Beverley Road: History

 In parts, it is lined with large pre-war housing, but extensive bombing during the Second World War destroyed many such buildings.
-Endeavour Learning and Skills Centre is on Beverley Road, on the site of the former Kingston General Hospital.
+One building, the National Picture Theatre, is till extant and was Grade II listed in January 2007.
+Endeavour Learning and Skills Centre was on Beverley Road, on the site of the former Kingston General Hospital.
+In March 2021, plans were drawn up for Hull Trinity House Academy to relocate from its site in Charlotte Street Mews to the former Endeavour Learning and Skills Centre site.
+Work to transform the site began in August 2022 with a completion ahead of the move for the start of the academic year in September 2023.

 Many major national and international chains have businesses along the length of Beverley Road including pub chains such as Wetherspoons, Hogshead, and Scream, as have high street chains like Tesco, Sainsbury's at Jacksons (now Sainsbury's Local), and Cooplands.
-Beverley Road has many food shops catering for the cosmopolitan local community, including Arabic, Indian, Italian, Kurdish and Polish.
+Beverley Road has many food shops catering for the cosmopolitan local community, including Arabic, Indian, Italian, and Kurdish.
+The road has several outlets serving Polish cuisine for the town's Polish community, including restaurants, a takeaway, a bakery, and Polish shops.

 Beverley Road Baths was opened in 1905, and underwent a £3.75 million refurbishment from June 2020 until reopening in August 2021.
 The baths are a Grade II Listed building.

-The pop duo Everything But the Girl (EBTG), Ben Watt and Tracey Thorn, took their band name from Turners furniture shop on Beverley Road.
-The name EBGT was emblazoned on the shop front sign.
+The pop duo Everything But the Girl, Ben Watt and Tracey Thorn, took their band name from Turners furniture shop at 34–38 Beverley Road, between Norfolk Street and College Street.
+The slogan was emblazoned on the shop front sign.

 It is officially known as Beverley High Road, north of Cottingham Road.
 Whilst within the Hull boundaries, Beverley Road runs through the parliamentary constituency of Hull North.